 The wife would be solely responsible for her insurance claims and premiums as per her driving habits.
 But if either drives the other’s car and also causes a collision then that may not be something the insurer would cover.
 Even if you were rushing for a medical emergency your insurer may not give any leeway.

 How Marriage Affects Car Insurance

-Not all insurers consider your marital status as one of the criteria for calculating the insurance premiums.
-There are several other factors that insurers consider such as your driving record, location, vehicle profile, claims history etc. Whether marriage affects the insurance rates may depend on the insurer’s discretion.
+Not all insurers consider your marital status as one of the criteria for calculating insurance premiums.
+There are several other factors that insurers consider such as your driving record, location, vehicle profile, claims history, etc. Whether marriage affects the insurance rates may depend on the insurer’s discretion.
 If their research and data back up the theory that married folks are safer drivers then they may consider marital status.
 They may look at their claims data and derive the conclusion that married drivers cause fewer collisions.

 These insurance companies may have their calculations for your risk rating and charge as per their underwriting conditions.
-You may also avail multi-policy discounts when you include your spouse’s car on your insurance policy.
+You may also avail of multi-policy discounts when you include your spouse’s car on your insurance policy.
 So, this will be an advantage to you as per your marital status.

 Does Car Insurance Drop After Marriage

 Most car insurance companies do provide a discount when you get married, especially if your spouse has a good driving record.
 When both partners have good driving records then when they combine their insurance the rates do drop.
 So, even if your spouse drives your car occasionally it does reduce your rates with a good driving history.

 The primary benefit of adding a spouse to your auto insurance is to get a multi-car discount on your policy.
 This could be savings in the range of anywhere from 10% to 20% and is significant to reduce your rates.
 If you also happen to have your life, health, and home insurance with the same provider then this could translate to huge savings.

 Your car insurance may reduce when your spouse:

 - Drives fewer distances than you every day and in lesser traffic conditions